Azure/c-util/devdoc/sm_requirements.md

 MOCKABLE_FUNCTION(, void, sm_open_end, SM_HANDLE, sm, bool, success);
 ```

-`sm_open_end` informs `sm` that user's "open" state operations have completed and if they were succesfull.
+`sm_open_end` informs `sm` that user's "open" state operations have completed and if they were successful.

 **SRS_SM_02_010: [** If `sm` is `NULL` then `sm_open_end` shall return. **]**